noka-lang/noka-vm/LANGUAGE.md

 # NokaScript Language Reference

 Complete specification of the NokaScript language.
-Designed for a 25-column (but still allowing lines to extend beyond) fantasy console with mobile-first input.
+Designed for a 24-column (but still allowing lines to extend beyond) fantasy console with mobile-first input.
+See [CONSOLE.md](CONSOLE.md) for the machine itself.

 ## Design Principles